Revitalizing SUS, the System Usability Scale

 I’m still waiting for feedback from John Brooke, Hewlett-Packard (which once acquired the original copyright holder, Digital Equipment Corporation), and Serco Usability Services.
 However, “SUS has been made freely available for use in usability assessment.”
 And likes to be used more often.

 Was this useful or interesting?
-Share (toot) this post, or maybe treat me to a coffee.
-Thanks!
+Share (toot) this post, become a one-time nano-sponsor, or support my work by learning with my ebooks.

 About Me

-Jens Oliver Meiert, on September 30, 2021.
+Jens Oliver Meiert, on November 9, 2024.

-I’m Jens, and I’m an engineering lead and author.
-I’ve worked as a technical lead for companies like Google and as an engineering manager for companies like Miro, I’m close to W3C and WHATWG, and I write and review books for O’Reilly and Frontend Dogma.
+I’m Jens (long: Jens Oliver Meiert), and I’m a frontend engineering leader and tech author/publisher.
+I’ve worked as a technical lead for companies like Google and as an engineering manager for companies like Miro, I’m a contributor to several web standards, and I write and review books for O’Reilly and Frontend Dogma.

-I love trying things, not only in web development, but also in other areas like philosophy.
-Here on meiert.com I share some of my views and experiences.
+I love trying things, not only in web development (and engineering management), but also in other areas like philosophy.
+Here on meiert.com I share some of my experiences and views.
+(Please be critical, interpret charitably, and give feedback.)

 Comments (Closed)